The Museum of Shanghai Toys – Singaporean Childhood Exhibition

 But there were also some freaky ones :

-And there are those which are just plain insane!
+And there were those which were just plain insane!

 But it was all good.
 It was humorous and showed the innocence of toys during the era.
-I enjoyed the exhibition.
-And there’s plenty of toys that made me feel nostalgia.
-It amazing to find many of toys here which I have played with as a child.
-Does that make me old?
+I enjoyed the exhibition and there were plenty of toys that made me feel nostalgia.
+It was amazing to find many of toys here which I have played with as a child.

 Which kid in the 80′s dont remember these colourful animals?
 We used these shapes to play Tikam.

-Heck, I even remember the black toy on the left where you can shoot aliens with.
-All the toys in that picture is made in Singapore.
+I even remember the black toy on the left where you can shoot aliens with.
+All the toys in the picture above were made in Singapore.

 And now that I looked at the exhibition, I realise that I could possibly have had a vintage toy with me.